Should I Get a Lawyer for a Minor Car Accident in Newport News?

 2. Call the police.
 While you’re only required to report the accident to the police if it results in injury, death, or property damage in excess of $1,500, it’s best to do so even after a seemingly minor collision.
 Having a police report can support your car accident claim.

 3. Exchange information.
-Collect information from the other parties involved, including their driver’s license number, insurance information, and phone number.
+Collect information from the other parties involved, including their driver’s license numbers, insurance information, and phone numbers.

 4. Collect information from any eyewitnesses.
 If there were any bystanders to the accident, ask them if they are willing to provide their contact information.